 Rough sleeping is the most visible type of homelessness but it is just a tip of an iceberg.

-Many thousands of people are sleep in cars, sofa surf or are staying in emergency or temporary accommodation every night.
+Many thousands of people are sleeping in cars, sofa surfing or are staying in emergency or temporary accommodation every night.
 These people are experiencing homelessness but they are hidden (called the hidden homeless).